mlangwig/Botany563/README.md

 ### **Parsimony trees**

 **Maximum Parsimony**: This method seeks to minimize the evolutionary change required to explain the data.
-In other words, the tree with the fewest common ancestors in most likely.
+In other words, the tree with the fewest common ancestors is most likely.
 It does not rely on models of evolution and is a character-based method (utilizes 4 nucleotides or 20 amino acids).

 **Method**|**Strengths**|**Limitations**|**Assumptions**
 :-----:|:-----:|:-----:|:-----: